LavanyaPobbathi/Amazon-Product-Analysis-and-Dashboard/README.md

   - Uncovered insights about product ratings, price discounts, and customer preferences, potentially guiding business strategies.

 ## Conclusion
-This project demonstrates my proficiency in working with large datasets and developing data pipelines.
+This project will help how to handle with large datasets for developing data pipelines.
 I have focused on providing valuable insights through exploratory data analysis, data cleaning, and visualization, complemented by a fully interactive dashboard.

-### Key Changes:
-1. **Filenames**: Updated to match the actual files from your project (e.g., `amazon_dashboard.py`, `Amazon_EDA&Data_Visualization.ipynb`, `merge_df.parquet`, `video2751251323.mp4`).
-2. **Demo Video**: The demo video section now links directly to your provided video file (`video2751251323.mp4`).
-3. **Data Files**: The `merge_df.parquet` file is referenced as your merged dataset, and the notebook file (`Amazon_EDA&Data_Visualization.ipynb`) for the EDA process.

-You can further customize the links and paths in this README once you upload the repository to GitHub.
-Let me know if you'd like to adjust anything further!